 22. Think of one activity you could cut out of your schedule that you wouldn’t miss at all.
 Cut it out of your schedule.

-Erin Leyba, LCSW, PhD is a counselor in Chicago's western suburbs. www.erinleyba.com.
-She is the author of Joy Fixes for Weary Parents: 101 Quick, Research-Based Ideas for Overcoming Stress - and Building a Life You Love (New World Library).
-Join her on Facebook or Instagram or sign up to get free articles on parenting with mindfulness and joy.
+I am a counselor in Chicago's western suburbs and the author of Joy Fixes for Weary Parents: 101 Quick, Research-Based Ideas for Overcoming Stress – and Building a Life You Love (New World Library); visit my website or find me on Facebook .